 In March 2016, the Company entered into a credit agreement (the "Credit Agreement") with Visium Healthcare Partners, LP ("Visium").
 Under the Credit Agreement, two term loans are available to the Company with an aggregate principal amount of up to \$40.0 million.
 The Company drew down the initial \$25.0 million term loan (the "Initial Term Loan") on March 30, 2016, of which \$5.0 million was used to pay the outstanding balance of the Company's existing long-term debt, which was cancelled at that date.
-On or prior to June 30, 2017, the Company may request the second term loan of up to \$15.0 million (the "Second Term Loan" and together with the Initial Term Loan, the "Term Loans").
+On or prior to June 30, 2017, the Company is permitted to request the second term loan of up to \$15.0 million (the "Second Term Loan" and together with the Initial Term Loan, the "Term Loans").
 The Term Loans mature on March 31, 2022.

 The Term Loans bear interest at a fixed rate of 12.0% per annum, payable quarterly at the end of each March, June, September and December.
 No principal payments will be due during an interest-only period, commencing on the funding date for the Initial Term Loan (the "Initial Borrowing Date") and continuing through and including March 31, 2020.
 The Company is obligated to repay the outstanding principal amounts under the Term Loans in eight equal installments during the final two years under the Credit Agreement.
 For any quarterly interest payment through and including the 16th interest payment date after the Initial Borrowing Date, so long as no event of default has occurred and is then continuing, the Company may elect to pay interest in cash on the outstanding principal amounts of the Term Loans at a fixed rate of 9.0%, with the remaining 3.0% of the 12.0% interest paid-in-kind by adding such paid-in-kind interest to the outstanding principal amounts of the Term Loans.
-The Company elected to pay interest in-kind for the quarter ended September 30, 2016 and has recorded \$385,000 of paid-in-kind interest through September 30, 2016.
+The Company elected to pay interest in-kind for the quarters ended June 30, 2016 and September 30, 2016 and has recorded a total of \$385,000 of paid-in-kind interest through March 31, 2017.

 The Company may prepay the outstanding principal amount under the Term Loans subject to a minimum of \$5.0 million of principal amount or a whole multiple of \$1.0 million in excess thereof plus accrued and unpaid interest and a prepayment premium.
-The prepayment premium will be assessed on the principal amount repaid and will equal (i) 24.0% less the aggregate amount of all interest payments in cash, if the prepayment is made on or prior to March 31, 2018, (ii) 4.0%, if the prepayment is made after March 31, 2018 and on or prior to March 31, 2019, (iii) 2.0%, if the prepayment is made after March 31, 2019 and on or prior to March 31, 2020, and (iv) 1.0%, if the prepayment is made after March 31, 2020 and on or prior to March 31, 2021.
+The prepayment premium will be assessed on the principal amount repaid and will equal (i) 24.0% less the aggregate amount of all interest payments in cash, if the prepayment is made on or prior to March 31, 2018, (ii) 4.0%, if the prepayment is made after March 31, 2019 and on or prior to March 31, 2020, and (iv) 1.0%, if the prepayment is made after March 31, 2020 and on or prior to March 31, 2021.
 After March 31, 2021 there is no prepayment premium.